Assumptions lead to 'shut down'.

 Hopefully, he and I will both learn from this.

-2. Rejection is necessary medicine; it teaches you how to reject relationships and opportunities that aren’t going to work, so that you can find the right ones that will.
+2. Rejection is necessary medicine; it teaches you how to reject relationships and opportunities that aren’t going to work so that you can find the right ones that will.

 It doesn’t mean you aren’t good enough; it just means someone else failed to notice what you have to offer.

-Which means you now have more time to improve yourself and explore your options.
+This means you now have more time to improve yourself and explore your options.

 Perhaps you’ve subconsciously marked yourself down.